enkhbatMunkhbold/movies_app/README.md

 # World of Movies

 **World of Movies** app helps user to search any movie he/she wants to learn about and creates a list of movies, that searched.
-User can sort the list by genre, by clicking a menu button, which is on the top left side and shows list of the movie genres.
-A user can make a movie favorite if user likes it, by clicking on a heart symbol.
-If user doesn't want to keep a movie in the list, then can delete it.
+User can sort the list by genre, by clicking a menu button, which is on the top left side of the screen and shows list of the movie genres.
+A user can make a movie favorite if user likes it, by clicking on a heart symbol or vice versa.
+If user doesn't want to keep a movie in the list, then can delete it by hitting on trash can symbol.
 Also, user can learn about a movie more, by clicking on 'Learn More.'
 User even can create and insert user's own movie info into the list, by going to 'Create Movie' page.

-# Goal
+## Goal

 World of Movies app is built, to demonstrate my skills on React, which I have learned in Phase-2 of the Flatiron school, using React components, states, hooks and routing, plus Material-UI, to build my website, which gives to a user awesome, friendly experience to learn about any movies he or she want to learn.

 ## Work environment

-The app works locally, using url addresss 'http://localhost:3000' which means it is hosted in node server and on port 3000.
-Also, one can visit this website with the link https://idyllic-dolphin-bd7a83.netlify.app
+The app works locally, using url addresss <http://localhost:3000> which means it is hosted in node server and on port 3000.
+Also, one can visit this website with the link <https://idyllic-dolphin-bd7a83.netlify.app>

 ## Search Movies